Jack Morrow: Life and work

 In 1908 Morrow and his brothers held an exhibition at the family business of 15 D'Olier Street in Dublin which consisted of seventy-three works, including several watercolours by Jack.
 Snoddy speculates that this was at the launch of the business.
 Morrow was a member of the Five Provinces Branch of the Gaelic League in 1911, when he showed work at an exhibition at No.7 St. Stephen's Green.
 By 1912 Jack Morrow had become a member of the Wolfe Tone and United Irishmen Memorial Association Committee which was a radical organisation and a legal front for the Irish Republican Brotherhood.
 In the autumn of 1912 Morrow joined fifteen artists from the Cuig Cuigi branch of the Gaelic League in an exhibition comprising 78 works at the Rotunda in Parnell Square, with Morrow displaying three pictures, Harvest, September Sunshine and Between Showers.
 In 1912 and 1916 Morrow showed at the Royal Hibernian Academy annual exhibitions.

 Morrow collaborated with Joseph Plunkett and Thomas MacDonagh's Irish Theatre Company in the opening season in April 1915, to produce the set for Eimar O'Duffy's The Walls of Athens, which had been published previously in The Irish Review.

 Morrow returned to political cartooning in 1917, but on 6 September 1918 he was arrested in possession of seditious postcards and secret Government documents at his home in D'Olier Street.
 Morrow's health declined, and after a week of imprisonment without charge, he was transferred to the Mater Hospital for treatment where he remained for some seven weeks.
 Morrow was released without charge in December and re-arrested a month later.
 Morrow was court martialled on 28 January 1919 when he refused to recognise the jurisdiction of the Court and entered no plea.
 In February he was sentenced to seven months in Mountjoy Prison with hard labour, under the Defence of the Realm Act, for unauthorised possession of confidential government documents.

 Morrow was associated with The Craftworkers Ltd., a Dublin co-operative engaged in church decoration, and he and Albert G Power designed the mosaic panels and the renovation of the altar and chancel walls at St. Catherine's Church on Meath Street.
 For a time he taught design at the Dublin Metropolitan School of Art.

 Death and legacy

 Jack Morrow died in Dublin on 11 January 1926.
+On 9 February 1926 his widow remarried.

 Examples of his work can be found at the National Gallery of Ireland.